Iran's elections are set to be dominated by hardliners. Here's what that means - Local News 8

 It could also be because the moderate, reformer cause has been so dramatically undermined by the Iranian-US standoff.

 “The hardliners have definitely been empowered by the US sanctions and the killing of Soleimani.
-Among the public, reformists lost some of their credibility as their agenda has fallen apart under US pressure — and the Guardian Council’s decision proves they have lost credibility with the regime too,” said Mohammed Ali Shabbi, a researcher at SOAS in London.
+Among the public, reformists lost some of their credibility as their agenda has fallen apart under US pressure,” said Mohammad Ali Shabani, a researcher at SOAS in London.

 What is the likely outcome?

-Note: This article has been updated to correct the spelling of the name of an interviewee, Mohammad Ali Shabani, and to amend part of his quote.